Sanin-Lab/OARscRNA/README.md

 -   If a Seurat object is supplied, the results are added as columns in the `meta.data` slot.

-For full details on all parameters, including a step by step breakdown of the process, please visit our [documentation](https://oar.readthedocs.io) or view our vignette with `browseVignettes(package = "oar")`.
+For full details on all parameters, including a step by step breakdown of the process, please visit our [documentation](https://oar.readthedocs.io) or view our vignette with `browseVignettes(package = "OAR")`.

 ## Tutorials and Applications